 - Security clearance, such as "Building 12 access"

 When characteristics are added to a resource, you can define the level of proficiency of the resource.
-For example, one resource may be excellent at speaking Spanish, but another may be just adequate.
+For example, one resource might be excellent at speaking Spanish, but another might be just adequate.
 Rating Value allows you to set the level of expertise required to perform this incident type.
 This means a resource must meet or exceed the rating value to be considered when attempting to schedule work orders this incident type will be added to.
 If left blank, this means all proficiency levels are acceptable given the resource has the matching characteristic.
 You can define rating values in Resource Scheduling > Settings > Proficiency Models.

 Add an incident type to a work order